|

 - One of your students tells you they are being abused?

-- A student requests a teacher change because he/she
+- A student requests a teacher change because he/she doesn’t like them?

 - A parent requests you to switch their child's teacher?

-- A student requests to be in the same lunch period as
+- A student requests to be in the same lunch period as their friend?

-- You suspect one of your students is abusing
+- You suspect one of your students is abusing drugs/alcohol?

 - One of your students admits to being sexually active?